Responding to Climate Change

 • Reinforcement of stockpiling functions

-Risk management
+Risk Management

 The CITIZEN Group has set the following targets regarding climate change.

-Indicator Goal
+Indicator Target

-Scopes 1 and 2 50.4% reduction by FY2030 (compared to FY2018)
+Scope 1 and 2 emissions 50.4% reduction by FY2030 (compared to FY2018)

-Scope 3 30% reduction in category 1 + category 11 by FY2030 (compared to FY2018)
+Scope 3 emissions 30% reduction in Category 1 + Category 11 by FY2030 (compared to FY2018)

-Reduction of Greenhouse Gas Emissions
+Reduction of GHG Emissions

-Scopes 1 and 2 GHG emissions
+Scope 1 and 2 GHG emissions

 Scope 1